Operation Pedestal: Morning

 An attack by the Italian cruisers appeared imminent, after air reconnaissance had sighted them the previous evening, heading south about 80 nmi from the west end of Sicily, on course to reach the convoy at dawn.
 At 01:30 the cruisers had turned east and run along the north coast of Sicily; British aircraft from Malta had conducted a ruse to decoy the cruisers but the main attacking force on Malta was held back, in case the Italian battleships sailed from Taranto.
 Some of the Italian cruisers were ordered to return to port and the rest were sent through the Straits of Messina to join the 8th Cruiser Division against the MG 3 decoy convoy in the eastern Mediterranean.
 Unbroken had been waiting since 10 August 2 nmi north of the Capo Milazzo lighthouse and after being attacked, moved close to Stromboli, arriving early on 13 August.
 The Italian cruisers were heard first by hydrophone and then seen through the periscope at 07:25, heading north between the islands of Filicudi and Panarea.
 The ships were making 20 kn with eight destroyer escorts and two CANT Z.506 aircraft overhead.
 Her commander raised the periscope for only short periods, to avoid being seen by the destroyers and the Cants, while manoeuvring into an attack position.

 At 08:05, the cruisers slowed to 18 kn for Gorizia to fly off a seaplane and then the destroyer Fuciliere machine-gunned a periscope seen at 450 yd.
-The Italian destroyers chased several Asdic contacts and three sailed within 1000 yd of Unbroken, which fired four torpedoes after they had passed by.
+The Italian destroyers chased several sonar contacts and three sailed within 1000 yd of Unbroken, which fired four torpedoes after they had passed by.
 Unbroken dived to 80 ft and after 2.15 minutes, an explosion was heard followed by a second after another 15 seconds.
 Observers on Gorizia and Bolzano had seen torpedo tracks and Gorizia was turned sharply but Bolzano was hit while beginning its turn.
 The deck crew of Muzio Attendolo had not seen the torpedo tracks or received the alert from Fuciliere and the ship took evasive action only after Bolzano was hit, which was too late.
-Unbroken descended to 120 ft and commenced silent running; Fuciliere (carrying Asdic) and Camica Nera slowed to hunt the submarine.
+Unbroken descended to 120 ft and commenced silent running; Fuciliere (carrying sonar) and Camica Nera slowed to hunt the submarine.
 The destroyers detected Unbroken at 08:45 and accurately dropped 105 depth charges in the next 45 minutes but at too shallow a depth.
 Two destroyers escorted Gorizia and Trieste to Messina and five remained with Bolzano and Muzio Attendolo, periodically dropping depth charges as a deterrent.